cardpay/woocommerce-plugin/README.md

 Click the **Refund** button and fill in the quantity of items for a refund (change the quantity of items for **partial refund**).

-Fill in the delivery rate amount of the refund - refund amount is calculated automatically.
+Fill in the delivery amount of the refund - refund amount is calculated automatically.

 Click the **Refund via Credit card - Unlimit** button after the refund amount calculation is complete.